Most church visitors have a completely passive experience during their first time in church.

 Laughter will cause people to trust you more and be more interested in things you say.

 If you say one thing that people find funny, they’ll believe you understand human nature and they’ll start to anticipate that your following comments will be profound and meaningful.

 But making people laugh is about more than doing a standup routine.

-The goal of the welcome speech isn’t about you being funny, but about the visitors feeling welcomed.
+The goal of the church welcome speech isn’t about you being funny, but about the visitors feeling welcomed.

 Again, remember: Humor isn’t a frivolous matter.